ESP8266 Toggle Lock System

 Connecting the Solenoid:

-• Connect Solenoid to Relay and Breadboard:
+• Wire the Solenoid to Relay and Breadboard:

-• Complete Solenoid Circuit through Relay:
+• Complete the Solenoid Circuit Through the Relay:

 Notes: